mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial13/README.md

 **NOTE: The above code is zipped as Processing sketch loaddatav01 for your convenience.**

 Great - so Processing has the data in this table variable but right now it's not doing a lot with it.
 It's just telling us how many rows of data the table variable contains.
 Let's put Processing to some more use by storing the relevant data in lists.
 If you are not familiar with lists, do some quick googling.
 Essentially, lists can contain many pieces of information.
 We could have a list of integers like ```[1,2,3,769,-3]``` or a list of decimal or floating point numbers like ```[0.91, 189.0, 0.5, 7.8, 9.1, 2.0]```.
 We can have a list of strings or a list of lists.
 Lists are a very powerful datatype.
+With lists, it is important to know how to index a list.
+When we index a list, we reference one value from that list.
+So, for example with the list called ```myList``` where ```myList = [1,2,3,769,-3]```, an index of 0 would return the first value in the list, ```1```.
+In Processing, we write this as ```myList[0]```.
+Similarly, an index of 3 would return the fourth value in the list, ```myList[3] = 769```.
+We will use indexes in our animation to reference multiple dimensions of one datapoint.

 Let's create a list for each column of data in the csv that we would like to reference.
 In Processing, we need to tell the lists how long we want them to be.
 Luckily, we have our ```totalRowCount``` variable from above that is telling us how many rows of data we have.
 We should make each list as long as there are rows of data.
 We do that in the following:
 ```Processing